-- A major construction company in favorably settling litigation with a developer after vigorous discovery by Munger Tolles.
+- A major construction company in favorably settling litigation with a developer after vigorous discovery.

 - Southern California Edison in a breach-of-contract dispute.

-- An independent television channel in obtaining a favorable settlement in a dispute with a distributor.
+- An independent television channel in obtaining a favorable settlement in a dispute with a distributor after arbitration had commenced.

 - A major national law firm in a lawsuit alleging violations of the California False Claims Act.

 - A law firm in obtaining a favorable settlement on the eve of trial in a legal malpractice action arising from the firm’s representation of a Delaware corporation after extensive litigation and briefing.

 - A law firm in obtaining affirmance in the California Court of Appeal of the lower court’s dismissal of malpractice claims on statute of limitations grounds.